 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES 19.
-Community Facility: recreation, etc.) One space per each 400 square feet of gross floor area 20.
-Public utility: One for each 400 square feet of gross floor area devoted to office use One for each 800 square feet of gross floor area per other use TABLE OF OFF-STREE T P ARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES INC DUSTRIAL 21.
-Wholesale establishment, establishment: 1 One space per each 1,000 square feet of gross floor area 22.
+Community Facility: recreation, etc.) On of g e space per each 400 square feet gross floor area 20.
+Public utility: gro On e for each 400 square feet of ss floor area devoted to office use e for each 800 square feet of ss floor area per other use TABLE OF OFF-STREE T P ARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES INE DUSTRIAL 21.
+Wholesale establishment establishment: , One space per each 1,000 square feet of gross floor area 22.
 Manufacturing or industria establishment: al One space per each 600 square feet of gross floor area 23.
-Transportation terminal establishment: One space for each 600 square feet of gross floor area ΤΟΝ ES Where one building or site is used for more than one use, parking requirements shall be computed for each use as if it were a principal use, except as provided for under Article XI.
-2) Where the computation of parking spaces results in a fractional number, the fraction shall be counted as one parking space.
-3) For any use other than one specifically mentioned in § 143-46 , the parking requirements shall be as for the closest similar use as determined by the Code Enforcement Officer.
-4) In addition to the parking requirements specifically mentioned in Table 143-46 additional spaces may be required by the Planning Board for visitor, employee, staff parking, and any other parking depending on the type of
+Transportation terminal establishment: One space for each 600 square feet of gross floor area ТОИ ES 1) mpu sed for more than one use, parking ted for each use as if it were a ed for under Article XI.
+2) king spaces results in a fractional bunted as one parking space.
+3) For any use other than one specifically mentioned in § 143-46, the parking requirements shall be as for the closest similar use as determined by the Code Enforcement Officer.
+4) Table 143-46 additional sp aces irements specifically mentioned in s may be required by the Planning aff parking, and any other parking